wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/invalid-message-channel.md

 ## Sample scenario

 The example scenario creates a deliberate error situation to demonstrate how the WSO2 MI handles errors on message failures.
-It requires a live Axis2 server instance to successfully provide a response to the sender, and the server instance will be shut down before sending a request.
+It requires a live Axis2 server instance to provide a response to the sender successfully, and the server instance will be shut down before sending a request.
 You will observe how the WSO2 MI directs the process to the faultSequence mediator, which indicates the message invalidity to the user.

 The diagram below depicts how to simulate the example scenario using the WSO2 MI.